 Train Vs Car

-Two years ago we bought a car in U.K. and travelled from one end of Europe and back again over twelve months.
+Two years ago we bought a car in U.K. and traveled from one end of Europe and back again for over twelve months.

 Although I loved the freedom of having a car, there were a LOT of hidden expenses and problems we faced.
 Here are just some.

 Vehicle Possible Costs and Risks:

 Insurance, Repairs, Tolls, Ferries, Border permits and fees, Parking, Petrol, Cleaning and maintenance, Winterisation (Snow tyres, coolant etc), Safety on the road, Road rules, Language on signs (e..g: in Greece), Vehicle break-in risks, Getting lost, Breakdowns on back roads, Unsafe places to stop, Driving at night, Storage of vehicle when exiting Schengen Zone, etc.

 I also injured my hand in a fall on this trip.
 I could never have driven a car, but train travel was perfect because I could sit and rest it.